-What’s your favorite sport?
-Design your own team of athletic puppets!
-Try either one of these ways to create puppets, or invent your own.
+Students share their favorite sport with the class and design their own team of athletic puppets!
+Try either one of these ways to create puppets.

 If you want a shiny puppet, seal it with a glue mixture.
-Here’s how: Cover your art area with newspaper.
+Here’s how: Cover the art area with recycled newspaper.
 Mix equal amounts of Crayola School Glue and water in a foam produce tray.
 With a foam brush, cover the dry Model Magic.
 Air-dry the coating.

 Using Crayola Fabric Markers, decorate the front and back of a recycled glove.
 Make it look like a player’s uniform.
 Slip the head on your gloved fingers.
 You’re ready to put on a show.